-I’ve just completed a wizard wand commission.
-If you’re looking for custom wands made from real wood I’ll talk you through the commissioning process.
-Here’s a short explanation of how it works and how the wand was created.
+I’ve just completed a commissioned wizard wand.
+If you’re looking for a custom wand made from real wood in this case study I’ll talk you through the commissioning process.
+Read on for a short explanation of how the commissioning process works and how this special wand was created.

 Thomas’ mum wanted to present him a custom wand for his 10th birthday.
 She told me she’d looked online but couldn’t find one made of real wood.
 “They’re mostly made of plastic,” she told me, ” but Thomas wants a real magic wand.”